Updated: Jun 24, 2022

 Many may believe with the changes in the way students are being taught that there is one medium of teaching that is better than the other.
 As technology has developed, we’ve been able to connect with people all over the world through apps like WhatsApp, FaceTime, Zoom, WeChat, etc. Needless to say, education has also evolved to connect students and instructors in virtual classrooms.

-It’s clear that things are not the way they used to be a year ago, and many have debated whether or not in-person learning is better than online learning.
+It’s clear that things are not the way they used to be before 2020, and many have debated whether or not in-person learning is better than online learning.
 But how do the two compare?
 Is one really better than the other?

 Online learning is exactly what it sounds like: classrooms and subject materials are all covered virtually.
 In-person learning is the traditional way of learning, where students attend face-to-face classes at allotted times.
 Let’s dig into the pros and cons of each type of learning environment.